Mitch Garver Preview, Player Props: Rangers vs. Twins

 Mitch Garver At The Plate

-- In 21 games this year (37.5%), Garver has picked up an RBI, and in six of those games (10.7%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Garver has picked up an RBI in 38.6% of his games this year, with two or more RBI in 10.5% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.